 To align ourselves with current government thinking with regard to future regulation

-The review will consider the size and nature of the UK’s legal marketplace in cannabinoids, and make policy and industry recommendations.
+The review considers the size and nature of the UK’s legal marketplace in cannabinoids, and makes policy and industry recommendations.

-The scope of the report will cover two main areas – medicinal and consumer cannabinoids – and it will take account of the entire supply chain from cultivation and R&D to product development, manufacturing and sale.
+The scope of the report covers two main areas – medicinal and consumer cannabinoids – and takes into account the entire supply chain from cultivation and R&D to product development, manufacturing and sale.

 Christopher Hodges is Emeritus Professor of Justice Systems, Centre for Socio-Legal Studies, University of Oxford.
 He is a Supernumerary Fellow of Wolfson College Oxford.